Toshihiko-tan/Toshihiko-tan/README.md

 ### Hi there, I'm Samuel Tan, aka Junyan/Toshihiko. 👋

 ## 🚀 About Me
-I'm a undergraduate student double majoring in Data Science & Statistics, with an accelerated degree program in M.S.
-Biostatistics at the University of Michigan.
+I'm a undergraduate student double majoring in Data Science & Statistics at the University of Michigan.

 ## 🛠 Skills
 - R, Python, C++, SQL